emipizana/CV_Project/README.md

 The system has been optimized to streamline the weight loading process:

 1. First checks for cached weights to avoid redundant downloads
-2. If no cached weights exist, loads from MiDaS small model via PyTorch Hub
 3. Adapts weights to the lightweight architecture
-4. Saves the adapted weights for future use

 This optimization eliminates unnecessary network requests and failure paths, making the system more reliable and efficient, especially in environments with limited connectivity.